Losses are an inevitable part of trading. With experience, traders will learn how to accept them and actually gather useful lessons from them.

 Fear and greed are the two most potent emotions that can work against traders.
 Your fear of taking a loss or the greed to go for more may work against you.
 Make sure you control your emotions and use the tools available on your trading platforms such as stop-loss and take profit orders to make objective trading decisions.

 Make yourself aware of revenge trading and ensure you know the effective ways to fight it.

-As you analyse losing trades and as you try to find ways to turn losses into positives for your trading journey, here are some questions you can ask:
+As traders analyse losing trades and try to find ways to turn losses into positives for their trading journey, here are some questions they should be asking themselves:

 Bear in mind that losses are part of trading (and life in general), and you can turn them into something positive and useful for your trading.

 Mark D. Cook, one of the most successful traders featured in the Jack Schwager book Market Wizards, told of the pain and shame he felt when he had to face his mother to tell her that he lost the money he borrowed from her.

 The big loss happened during Cook’s early trading career.
 It forced him to analyse his trading strategy and system.
 It took him some time to recover from the loss, but it also served as a positive turning point for his successful trading career.